How to play bar chords

 Barre chord

-A position of barre chord
+A position of Barre chord

 To make a barre chord, you’ll need three things : a little patience, a little work, and most importantly, a few techniques that I’ll give you here.

-The fingers placement on the barre chords
+The fingers placement

-As you can see, the position we use between our E chord and our F bar chord is roughly the same :
+As you can see, the position we use between our E chord and our F chord is roughly the same :

 bar chords

-Except that there will be a small change that you have to pay attention to in order to place your fingers correctly : the index finger that we use for the E chord will be used to the F. That’s the solution of how to play barre chords.
+Except that there will be a small change that you have to pay attention to in order to place your fingers correctly : the index finger that we use for the E chord will be used to the F.

 So we will have to reproduce the same position by changing a little the place of our fingers.
 Look closely at the two images below :